getsentry/sentry-javascript/packages/gatsby/README.md

       resolve: "@sentry/gatsby",
       options: {
           dsn: process.env.SENTRY_DSN, // this is the default
-          tracesSampleRate: 1, // this is just to test, you should lower this in production
+          tracesSampleRate: 1, // or tracesSampler (see above)
           browserTracingOptions: {
             // disable creating spans for XHR requests
             traceXHR: false,